 What to do with Kids when it Rains in Sydney

 Family things to do in Sydney on Wet Day

 It is sad but true that Sydney’s skies aren’t always blue.
 So what to do with kids when it rains in Sydney?
 There’s got to be a little rain sometimes, but you try explaining that to your little person.
 If you want to make a run for it there are options north, west and south of Sydney:

 Stay in Sydney

 If you’re a fighter and can’t stand the idea of screaming kids in a confined space (e.g. your car) grab your umbrella, waterproofs or wetsuit (what ever your preference) and get out there and have some fun.

 Wild, Wild, Wildlife World at Darling Harbour

 No rain in here!

-Wild Life Sydney, Sea Life Aquarium and now the recent addition of Madame Tussands are all sandwiched together in the Aquarium Wharf at Darling Harbour.
+Wild Life Sydney, Sea Life Aquarium and Madame Tussands are all sandwiched together in the Aquarium Wharf at Darling Harbour.
 Just as well they all get along.
 You get buy passes to cut down the cost.
 It does have possibilities.
 There is also the Imax, Powerhouse Museum, Maritime Museum and any damp festivals that might be on in Darling Harbour: